2026 Agenda

 - Integrating thermal and renewable fleets to optimise flexibility, reliability and emissions outcomes

-- Using fast-start gas and storage to firm variable renewables and manage extreme market conditions
+- Using fast-start gas and storage to firm variable renewables

 - Applying digital operations and data to improve dispatch, maintenance and commercial performance across mixed generation portfolios